Mount Vernon Hospital: Performance

 In 2014 the Care Quality Commission found Mount Vernon Hospital was good at caring and being effective but safety, responsiveness and leadership all required improvement.

 Mount Vernon Cancer Centre

-The cancer centre is run by East and North Hertfordshire NHS Trust.
+The cancer centre is run by East and North Hertfordshire Teaching NHS Trust.
 In October 2019 a group of experts reported to health leaders that, due to dilapidated buildings, obsolete equipment and a lack of staff, patients were unsafe and the quality of care was uncertain.
 It was initially planned to be taken over by University College London Hospitals NHS Foundation Trust in April 2021.
 In 2021, plans were announced to move the cancer treatment centre to Watford General Hospital, subject to funding.

 Transport

 The nearest tube station to the hospital is at Northwood, which is served by the Metropolitan line.
 Five buses serve Mount Vernon Hospital, three of which are London bus routes.
 These routes are: